 These grants have contributed immeasurably to the extension and improvement of tuberculosis services in Manitoba and we are very grateful for the favorable consideration given to projects put forward from time to time by the Board, by both Provincial and Federal Officials.

-At the annual meeting of the Canadian Tuberculosis Association held in Winnipeg in June, 1955, Dr. E. L. Ross was elected President.
+nnual meeting of the Canadian Tuberculosis Association held in Winnipeg in June, 1955, Dr. E. L. Ross lected President.
 He is shown here with Dr. G. J. Wherrett, Executive Secretary of the Association.

 INSURANCE